akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 In other words, even if the stream would be able to flow (not being backpressured) we want to hold back elements until a trigger signal arrives.

-This recipe solves the problem by simply zipping the stream of `Message` elements with the stream of `Trigger` signals.
-Since `Zip` produces pairs, we simply map the output stream selecting the first element of the pair.
+This recipe solves the problem by zipping the stream of `Message` elements with the stream of `Trigger` signals.
+Since `Zip` produces pairs, we map the output stream selecting the first element of the pair.

 Scala
 :   @@snip [RecipeManualTrigger.scala]($code$/scala/docs/stream/cookbook/RecipeManualTrigger.scala) { #manually-triggered-stream }